NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 ## Interpolation

 There are currently six interpolation methods available in the
-library: bilinear, bicubic, neighbor, budget, spectral and neighbor-budget.
+library:
+- bilinear
+- bicubic
+- neighbor
+- budget
+- spectral
+- neighbor-budget

 Some of the methods have interpolation sub-options.
 A few methods have restrictions on the type of input or output grids.

-Also, several methods can perform interpolation on fields with bitmaps (i.e. some points on the input grid may be undefined).
+Several methods can perform interpolation on fields with bitmaps (i.e. some points on the input grid may be undefined).
 In this case, the bitmap is interpolated to the output grid.
 Only valid input points are used to interpolate to valid output points.
 An output bitmap will also be created to locate invalid data where the output grid extends outside the domain of the input grid.

-The driver routine for interpolating scalars is ipolates(), while the routine for interpolating vectors is ipolatev.
+The driver routines for interpolating scalars and vectors may be found in ipolates_mod.
 The interpolation method is chosen via the first argument of these routines (variable IP).
 Sub-options are set via the IPOPT array.

 ### Bilinear Interpolation

 Bilinear interpolation is chosen by setting IP=0.

-This method has two sub-options.
-(1) The percent of valid input data required to make output data (the default is 50%).
-(2) If valid input data is not found near an a spiral search may be performed.
+This method has two sub-options:

+1. The percent of valid input data required to make output data (the default is 50%).

+2. If valid input data is not found near an a spiral search may be performed.
 The spiral search is only an option for scalar data.

-The bilinear method also has no restrictions and can interpolate with bitmaps.
+The bilinear method has no restrictions and can interpolate with bitmaps.

 ### Bicubic Interpolation

 Bicubic interpolation is chosen by setting IP=1.

-This method has two
+This method has two sub-options:
-sub-options:

 1. A monotonic constraint option for straight bicubic or for constraining the output value to be within the range of the four surrounding input values.
 2. The percent of valid input data required to make output data, which defaults to 50%.

-Note: the bicubic method cannot interpolate data with bitmaps.
+The bicubic method cannot interpolate data with bitmaps.

 ### Neighbor Interpolation

 Neighbor interpolation is chosen by setting IP=2.

 Neighbor interpolation means that the output value is set to the nearest input value.
 It would be appropriate for interpolating integer fields such as vegetation index.

 This method has one sub-option: If valid input data is not found near an an output point, a spiral search is optionally performed.

 The neighbor method has no restrictions and can interpolate with bitmaps.

 ### Budget interpolation

 Budget interpolation is chosen by setting IP=3.

 Budget interpolation means a low-order interpolation method that quasi-conserves area averages.
 It would be appropriate for interpolating budget fields such as precipitation.

 This method assumes that the field really represents box averages where each box extends halfway to its neighboring grid point in each direction.
 The method actually averages bilinearly interpolated values in a square array of points distributed within each output grid box.

-This method can interpolate data with bitmaps.
-There are several
+There are several sub-options:
-sub-options:

--  (1) The number of points in the radius of the square array may be set.
+1. The number of points in the radius of the square array may be set.
 The default is 2, meaning that 25 sample points will be averaged for each output value.

--  (2) The respective averaging weights for the radius points are adjustable.
+2. The respective averaging weights for the radius points are adjustable.
 The default is for all weights equal to 1, giving an unweighted average.

--  (3) Optionally, one may assume the boxes stretch nearly all the way to each of the neighboring grid points and the weights are the adjoint of the bilinear interpolation weights.
+3. Optionally, one may assume the boxes stretch nearly all the way to each of the neighboring grid points and the weights are the adjoint of the bilinear interpolation weights.

--  (4) The percent of valid input data required to make output data is adjustable.
+4. The percent of valid input data required to make output data is adjustable.
 The default is 50%.

--  (5) In cases where there is no or insufficient valid input data, a spiral search may be invoked to search for the nearest valid data. search square (scalar interpolation only).
+5. In cases where there is no or insufficient valid input data, a spiral search may be invoked to search for the nearest valid data. search square (scalar interpolation only).

+This method can interpolate data with bitmaps.

 ### Spectral Interpolation

 Spectral interpolation is chosen by setting IP=4.

+This method has two
+sub-options:

-This method has two sub-options, to (1) set the spectral shape (triangular or rhomboidal) and (2) set the spectral truncation.
+1. set the spectral shape (triangular or rhomboidal)

+2. set the spectral truncation.

 The input grid must be a global cylindrical grid (either Gaussian or equidistant).
 This method cannot interpolate data with bitmaps.

 Unless the output grid is a global cylindrical grid, a polar stereographic grid centered at the pole, or a Mercator grid, this method can be quite expensive.

 ### Neighbor-Budget Interpolation

 Neighbor-budget interpolation is chosen by setting IP=6.

 This method computes weighted averages of neighbor points arranged in a square box centered around each output grid point and stretching nearly halfway to each of the neighboring grid points.
 The main difference with the budget interpolation (IP=3) is neighbor vs bilinear interpolation of the square box of points.

 There are the following sub-options:

--  (1) The number of points in the radius of the square array may be set.
+1. The number of points in the radius of the square array may be set.
 The default is 2, meaning that 25 sample points will be averaged for each output value.

--  (2) The respective averaging weights for the radius points are adjustable.
+2. The respective averaging weights for the radius points are adjustable.
 The default is for all weights equal to 1, giving an unweighted average.

--  (3) The percent of valid input data required to make output data is adjustable.
+3. The percent of valid input data required to make output data is adjustable.
 The default is 50%.

 ## Vectors and Scalars

 The library can handle two-dimensional vector fields as well as scalar fields.
 The input and output vectors are rotated if necessary so that they are either resolved relative to their defined grid in the direction of increasing x and y coordinates or resolved relative to eastward and northward directions on the earth.
 The rotation is determined by the grid definitions.

-Vectors are generally interpolated (by all methods but spectral interpolation) by moving the relevant input vectors along a great circle to the output point, keeping their orientations with respect to the great circle constant, before independently interpolating the
+Vectors are generally interpolated (by all methods except spectral interpolation) by moving the relevant input vectors along a great circle to the output point, keeping their orientations with respect to the great circle constant, before independently interpolating the